-- Whole school transition assembly to take place at the beginning of the week.
+- Whole school transition assembly to takes place.

-- Children will move up to their new classes for the final week of term.
-This week will consist of transition activities and some curriculum teaching.
+- Children move up to their new classes towards the end of the term.
+The time in their new class includes transition activities and some curriculum teaching.

 Children who are in Year 6 and are moving on to secondary education.